charanpanchagnula/certified-aws-solutions-architect-professional/05-compute/elb.md

     - A piece of server side information specific to one single user of one application
     - It does persist while the user interacts with the application
     - Examples of session state: shopping cart, workflow position, login state
-- The date representing a sessions state is either stored internally or externally (stateless applications)
+- The data representing a sessions state is either stored internally or externally (stateless applications)
 - Externally hosted session:
     - Session data is hosted outside of the back-end instances => application becomes stateless
     - Offers the possibility to do load balancing for the back-end instances, the session wont get lost in case the LB redirects the user to a different instance